isappit/ifile/README.md

 For more detail how configure IFile you can read the [README](https://github.com/isappit/ifile/tree/master/src/Config/xml)

 ### Documentation
-The documentation of IFile is written only in "Italian" language (we hope translate in English).
+The documentation of IFile is written only in "Italian" language (we hope translate in English in next release).
 You can read documentation from [here](http://www.isapp.it/en/documentazione-ifile.html), or you can [Donwload PDF](http://www.isapp.it/documentazione/IFile_Introduzione_1_2.pdf).

 In IFile library exists also the *_example/_* folder were you can find many [examples](https://github.com/isappit/ifile/tree/master/example)